ithaka/PEP/docs/students.md

 #  About the JSTOR Offline Index

 # What is JSTOR?
 JSTOR is a digital library of academic journals and books.
 More than 11,000 institutions around the world—including colleges and universities, secondary schools, public libraries, and other organizations—currently participate in JSTOR.
-JSTOR helps people discover, use, and build upon a wide range of content through a powerful research, and preserves this content for future generations.
+JSTOR helps people discover, use, and build upon a wide range of content, and preserves this content for future generations.
 The content in JSTOR is interdisciplinary, scholarly, and peer-reviewed (for most journal and ebook content).
-You can learn more about what peer-reviewed means in the Research Basics course included on this drive.
+You can learn more about what peer-reviewed means in the Research Basics course included in this tool.

 ## What's in JSTOR
-JSTOR contains more than 2,300 journals from 1,000 publishers, with publication dates ranging from 1665 to 2015 (for certain titles).
-Journals are available in more than 60 disciplines in the humanities, social sciences, and sciences and mathematics.
-There are also than 70,000 ebooks (shown in your search results as book chapters) from academic publishers.
+JSTOR contains more than 2,600 journals from 1,200 publishers, with publication dates ranging from 1665 to 2015 (for certain titles).
+Journals are available in more than 70 disciplines in the humanities, social sciences, and sciences and mathematics.
+There are also more than 80,000 ebooks (shown in your search results as book chapters) from academic publishers.

-# How to use the JSTOR index
+# How to use JSTOR
-JSTOR supports full-text keyword searching across all of the content on this index.
+JSTOR supports full-text keyword searching across all of the content.
 JSTOR generally includes all the content from articles, books, and pamphlets, cover to cover.
 This makes it possible to search front matter and back matter, letters to the editor, advertisements, and other types of material along with scholarly articles and book chapters.

 ## Search JSTOR
 The search form appears on the main page and also at the top of most content pages.
 You can type any search terms into the box and JSTOR will search for those terms across all of the content on the index.